Installation

 Official magiskboot

-can run in Linux environments normally, if you are a Linux user, you can use the official build.
+environments normally, if you are a Linux user, you can use the official build.

-Prerequisite: Your device must have a Custom Recovery, such as TWRP; if there is no custom recovery available for your device, use another method.
+Prerequisite: Your device must have a custom Recovery, such as TWRP.
+If there is no custom recovery available for your device, use another method.

 Steps: